bbh/devenv/puppet/modules/jenkins/README.md

 Manifest example
 ----------------
 If you are using this VM out of the "devenv" project, you need to create your
-own manifest to call this modules, the following is an example of a Jekings
+own manifest to call this modules, the following is an example of a Jenkins
 that includes the required artifacts to test PHP code and obtain the code from
 a Git repository.
 <pre>